-Why it’s important: As a restaurant operator, the last thing you’d want to deal with is a food-borne illness complaint.
-That’s why it’s paramount to ensure that food is chilled or heated to safe temperatures.
+Why it’s important: As a restaurant operator, the last thing you’d want to deal with is a foodborne illness complaint.
+That’s why it’s paramount to ensure that food is chilled or heated to safe food temperatures.

 The food temperature danger zone is between 41 and 135 degrees Fahrenheit, with the most bacteria growth between 70 and 125 degrees Fahrenheit.
-The longer food stays within that range, the more likely that bacteria will spread.
+The longer a food item stays within that range, the more likely that harmful bacteria will spread.

 Additionally, there are other types of sensor technology such as handheld probes that you can use to measure and track temperatures in real time.
 Most Bluetooth sensors have the ability to wirelessly record temperature readings in a Hazard Analysis and Critical Control Points (HACCP) log which reduces the need to manually log temperatures on paper.

-The result: By tracking temperature checks throughout the day and ensuring that food is served and maintained at proper temperatures, you can avoid throwing away containers of food that have gone bad.
-This reduces the likelihood of food-borne illness complaints and cuts down on food waste.
+The result: By tracking temperature checks throughout the day and ensuring that your food supply is served and maintained at proper temperatures, you can avoid contamination and throwing away containers of food that have gone bad.
+This reduces the likelihood of foodborne illness complaints and cuts down on food waste.

 2. Establish reliable tracking throughout the supply chain

-How technology can help: As restaurant operations become increasingly complicated, a robust food safety management program will make it easier for you to organize and simplify all components of a food safety program and give you full control over all your various tasks and processes.
+How technology can help: As restaurant operations become increasingly complicated, a robust food safety management program will make it easier for you to organize and simplify all components of a food safety program and give you full control over all the various tasks and processes in your food chain.

 Ensuring that data is stored in a safe and central location means that critical information can be managed and analyzed easily whenever you need to make improvements or changes.